Slotted or Slatted floor systems

 Slatted floors are often made of concrete and have been in use worldwide quite extensively since the 1960s, Please see below reference pdf's which show some of the long history and research completed on them for Dairy and other animal use.

 Slotted or Slatted floors can be useful for farm systems that demand improved containment of effluent , and in some farming situations the slatted floor system may ease day-to-day management of effluent storage.
-Any concrete based floor systems can offer drawbacks in respect to cow welfare, and these styles of floor systems will often require additional floor protection (rubber matting / straw ) etc if the herd is to be held off the pasture for any length of time.
+Any concrete based floor systems can offer drawbacks in respect to cow welfare, and these styles of floor systems will often require additional floor protection (rubber matting / straw ) etc if the herd is to be held off the pasture for extended periods of time.

 The shelters are typically naturally lit or may have solid cladding in selected sections.
 Ventilation is provided by Redpath's well proven roof or side ventilation systems which may be either manually or fully automatically operated.
 Overhead shade systems are also a commonly chosen optional extra for this floor system. see here

-If you have a slatted or slotted floor barn already, Redpath are happy to quote for your individual application to cover these, email us with the dimensions and spacing's so we can submit an estimate.
+If you have a slatted or slotted floor pad already, Redpath are happy to quote for your individual application to cover these, email us with the dimensions and spacing's so we can submit an estimate.

 Handy Reference Links: